 By Kershni Ramreddi

-*Kershni Ramreddi is a just transition and energy project officer at the South Durban Community Environmental Alliance.
+*Ramreddi is Just and Energy Project Officer at the South Durban Community Environmental Alliance